Broccode/acci_eaf_kotlin/docs/ACCI-EAF-Architecture.md

   * **Scope:** Test individual functions, methods, classes, or small, isolated modules (e.g., a single Spring service, a domain entity's logic, a utility function, an Axon Aggregate's command/event handlers in isolation).
 The focus is on verifying business logic, algorithms, transformation rules, and boundary conditions in isolation from external dependencies.
   * **Location & Naming (Kotlin - Backend):**
     * As defined in "Coding Standards": Unit test files must be located in the `src/test/kotlin/` directory of their respective module.
 The package structure within `src/test/kotlin/` must mirror the package structure of the code being tested.
-    * Test class files must be named after the class they are testing, appended with `Test` (e.g., `TenantServiceTest.kt`).
+    * Test class files must be named after the class they are testing, appended with `Test`.
+For example, a class `com.axians.accieaf.iam.application.TenantService` located in `eaf-iam/src/main/kotlin/com/axians/accieaf/iam/application/TenantService.kt` will have its corresponding test class as `com.axians.accieaf.iam.application.TenantServiceTest` in `eaf-iam/src/test/kotlin/com/axians/accieaf/iam/application/TenantServiceTest.kt`.
   * **Mocking/Stubbing (Backend):**
     * **MockK** is the preferred library for creating mocks, stubs, and spies in Kotlin unit tests.
     * All external dependencies (e.g., other services, database repositories, network clients, file system interactions, system time if relevant) must be mocked or stubbed to ensure tests are isolated and run quickly.